-13 Signs You're Settling In Your Relationship & How To Fix The Problem
+13 Signs You're Settling In Your Relationship

 You’ve been dating your SO for quite some time, and things are comfortable.
 However, for some reason it just doesn’t seem right.
 Many times we settle in relationships due to that comfort level, even when we know the partnership is wrong.
 There are signs you’re settling in your relationship that can be helpful in allowing you to determine whether you are one of many out there who is staying in a relationship for the wrong reasons — and not because you’re genuinely right for one another.